Allison Doerr

-Allison Doerr is an American chemist and the editor in chief of Nature Methods.
+Allison Doerr is an American chemist and the editor-in-chief of academic journal Nature Methods.

 Education

 Doerr has a bachelor's degree from Vassar College where she worked on polymer chemistry as well as a PhD in chemistry from Princeton University.

 Career

-Doerr joined Nature Methods in 2005 and was promoted to editor in chief in 2018.
+Doerr joined Nature Methods in 2005 and was promoted to editor-in-chief in 2018.
 She is the journal's specialist in biochemistry and chemical biology, including metabolomics, proteomics, and structural biology.